rgb-archive/spec/01-rgb.md

 The header contains the following fields:

 * Commitment fields:
-    * `version`: [Version](#versioning) of the contract, 16-bit integer.
+    * `version`: [version](#versioning) of the contract, 16-bit integer.
     * `blueprint_type`: 16-bit number representing version of the blueprint used
-    * `title`: Title of the asset contract
+    * `title`: title of the asset contract
-    * `description`: (optional) Description of the asset contract
+    * `description`: (optional) description of the asset contract
-    * `contract_url`: (optional) Unique url for the publication of the contract and the light-anchors
+    * `contract_url`: (optional) unique url for the publication of the contract and the light-anchors
-    * `network`: The Bitcoin network in use (mainnet, testnet)
+    * `network`: Bitcoin network in use (mainnet, testnet)
-    * `utxo`: The UTXO which will be spent in the transaction which will have a contract commitment
+    * `deployment_txout`: UTXO which will be spent in the transaction which will have a contract commitment
-    * `issuance_output`: The RgbOutPoint which will held the issued assets
+    * `issuance_txout`: RgbOutPoint which will held the issued assets
-    * `total_supply`: Total supply, using the smallest undividable available unit, 64-bit unsigned integer
+    * `issued_supply`: total issued supply, using the smallest undividable available unit, 64-bit unsigned integer
-    * `min_amount`: Minimum amount of tokens that can be transferred together, like a *dust limit*, 64-bit unsigned integer
+    * `min_amount`: minimum amount of assets that can be transferred together, like a *dust limit*, 64-bit unsigned integer
-    * `max_hops`: Maximum number of "hops" before the reissuance (can be set to `0xFFFFFFFF` to disable this feature, which should be the default option)
+    * `max_hops`: maximum number of "hops" before the reissuance (can be set to `0xFFFFFFFF` to disable this feature, which should be the default option)
-    * `reissuance_enabled`: Whether the re-issuance feature is enabled or not
+    * `reissuance_enabled`: whether the re-issuance feature is enabled or not
-    * `signature`: (optional) Signature of the committed part of the contract (without the signature field itself).
+    * `signature`: (optional) signature of the committed part of the contract (without the signature field itself).
 * Non-prunable non-commitment fields:
-    * `original_pubkey`: Provides the original public key before the tweak procedure which is needed to verify the contract commitment.
+    * `original_pubkey`: provides the original public key before the tweak procedure which is needed to verify the contract commitment.
 Original public key is not a part of the commitment fields since it was explicitly included into the commitment during pay-to-contract public key tweaking procedure.

 NB: Since with bitcoin network protocol-style serialization, used by RGB, we can't have optionals, the optional header fields should be serialized as a zero-length strings, which upon deserialization must be converted into `nil/NULL`